TorbellinoTech/investment/README.md

 ## Credits

+AS OF TODAY NOBODY HAS PASSED THE TEST.

-This project integrates work from multiple contributors who explored various blockchain-market integration concepts.
-Special thanks to all developers who contributed proof-of-concept implementations.
+This project integrates some contributions from multiple contributors who explored various blockchain-market integration concepts.
+Special thanks to all who tried the test and shared their attempts.

 ### GitHub Usernames (Comma-separated)